 - Test the assumptions of the circular economy business models

-- Recognise limitations of the circular model and explore new, alternative approaches
+- Recognize the limitations of the circular model and explore new, alternative approaches

-- Set objectives and continuously improve the circularity for practical implementation at business level
+- Set objectives and continuously improve the circularity for practical implementation at the business level

 Step 3: Setting objectives.
 The way to a circular economy needs to start from an operational product/service perspective, connect with the vision and strategy of businesses, and ultimately transform the economy.
 To do so, practical and concrete elements need to be introduced at the level of business processes, with indicators that help measure progress towards a target and foster continuous improvements.